robertmartin8/PyPortfolioOpt/README.md

 ## A quick example

-Here is an example on real life stock data, demonstrating how easy it is to find the long-only portfolio that maximises the Sharpe ratio (a measure of risk adjusted returns).
+Here is an example on real life stock data, demonstrating how easy it is to find the long-only portfolio that maximises the Sharpe ratio (a measure of risk-adjusted returns).

 ```python
 import pandas as pd